mariannazhang/PowerPoint-auto-coding/readme.md

 ## I want to add autocoding functionality to pre-existing stimuli
 If you already have PowerPoint stimuli and a datasheet, and want to add autocoding functionality to that, follow the below steps.

-1. Download the code.
-Note any differences in your project folder structure from the template project folder structure, and check that your datasheet matches the requirements for the datasheet.
-Enable macros on PowerPoint. (=Follow steps 0-2 for "I want to create new stimuli with autocoding".)
+1. **Download the code.** Note any differences in your project folder structure from the template project folder structure, and check that your datasheet matches the requirements for the datasheet. **Enable macros on PowerPoint.** (=Follow steps 0-2 for [I want to create new stimuli with autocoding]((#I-want-to-create-new-stimuli-with-autocoding).)
 2. Open the template `stimuli.pptm` in PowerPoint.
-Open Visual Basic. (=Follow step 7 for "I want to create new stimuli with autocoding".)
+Open Visual Basic. (=Follow step 7 for [I want to create new stimuli with autocoding]((#I-want-to-create-new-stimuli-with-autocoding).)
-3. In Visual Basic for the template `stimuli.pptm`, export `Dictionary`, `Module1`, and `UserForm` to some location on your computer you'll remember.
+3. In Visual Basic for the template `stimuli.pptm`, **export `Dictionary`, `Module1`, and `UserForm`** to some location on your computer you'll remember.
 4. Open your own PowerPoint stimuli.
-Open Visual Basic.
-Import the `Dictionary`, `Module1`, and `UserForm` that you just exported into your stimuli file.
+Open Visual Basic. **Import the `Dictionary`, `Module1`, and `UserForm` that you just exported into your stimuli file.**
-5. Create buttons in your PowerPoint stimuli, link them to macros, and customize macro code (including changing the datasheet filepath based on your project folder structure and datasheet name, if relevant). (=Follow steps 4-9 for "I want to create new stimuli with autocoding".)
+5. **Create buttons in your PowerPoint stimuli, link them to macros, and customize macro code** (including changing the datasheet filepath based on your project folder structure and datasheet name, if relevant). (=Follow steps 4-9 for [I want to create new stimuli with autocoding]((#I-want-to-create-new-stimuli-with-autocoding).)

 ## I want to run pre-existing autocoding stimuli on a new device